TranPhucVinh/C/Data structure/Array/Two dimension array on heap memory.md

 }
 //Other operations are like above
 ```
+**Unable to get total elements**: There is no built-in functions or specific method in C to get the total member of a char pointer array or [a double pointer](../../Physical%20layer/Memory/Pointer/Pointer%20to%20pointer.md) char.
 # 2D array as a function parameter

 A 2 dimension array declared by pointer to pointer can be passed into functions: